11 Government Business Loan Scheme That Get Instant Approval in 2025

 CLCSS subsidy details

-The updated scheme gives businesses 15% upfront capital subsidy on institutional finance for eligible plant and machinery.
+The updated scheme gives businesses a 15% upfront capital subsidy on institutional finance for eligible plant and machinery.
 You can get loans up to Rs.
 100 lakh, with subsidy limits of Rs.
 15 lakh.
-SC/ST entrepreneurs get better benefits through SCLCSS with 25% subsidy up to Rs.
+SC/ST entrepreneurs get better benefits through SCLCSS with a 25% subsidy up to Rs.
 25 lakh.

 How to apply for CLCSS